 Solid Black / Black with White / Black with Tan / Black with White and Tan

 Solid Red / Red with White / Red with Tan / Red with White and Tan

 Blue Merle / Blue Merle with White / Blue Merle with Tan / Blue Merle with White and Tan

 Red Merle / Red Merle with White / Red Merle with Tan / Red Merle with White and Tan

-All color combinations are correct for the breed, and acceptable for the show ring.
-Breeders should not charge a price difference between the colors.
+All colour combinations are correct for the breed, and acceptable for the show ring.
+Breeders should not charge a price difference between the colours.
 The only exception being if the dog is considered to be a 'mis-mark' and have too much white trim.
 In these cases some breeders may reduce the price of such puppies.
 White should not dominate on the head, and may appear on the muzzle and as a blaze.
-Eyes and ears should be surrounded by color.
+Eyes and ears should be surrounded by colour.
 White is also acceptable as a full or part collar, not to exceed past the point of withers at the hair root.
 On the Chest, front legs, and back legs, not extending above the hock joint.